kbx81/ClimateSprinklerController/PREFACE.md

 ## The Solution

 As I tend to do, I designed and built something that's arguably a bit overkill.
 It meets all of the design goals I listed above and then some.
 The result is:
- - An ESP32-WROOM-32 (v2) or ESP32-WROVER-32 (v3) module as the "brain" with an MCP23017 I/O expander
+ - An ESP32-WROOM-32 (v2) or ESP32-WROVER-32 (v3 and Nextion versions) module as the "brain" with an MCP23017 (I2C) I/O expander for switching the...
- - 11 control channels -- eight opto-isolated TRIAC-based switches and three SPDT relays
+ - Up to 11 control channels -- up to eight opto-isolated TRIAC-based switches and up to three SPDT relays
  - Indicator LEDs for all on-board control channels
+ - Display support:
- - Connectors for two different (Adafruit) OLED displays
+   - v2/v3: Connectors for two different (Adafruit) OLED displays, or...
+   - Nextion: A dedicated serial header
+ - Local conotrol:
- - An encoder with a button for local control
+   - v2/v3: An encoder with a button
+   - Nextion: these are touchscreens!
- - Support (footprints) for up to six different temperature sensors:
+ - Support (footprints) for up to eight different sensors (you don't need them all!):
+   - BME280
-   - BME280 or BME680
+   - BME680 (Nextion versions only)
    - SHTC3
    - TMP117
    - DHT22
    - Up to two thermistors (internal/external)
+   - SGP40 (WROVER/v3 and Nextion versions only)
  - The ability to draw power from one of three available AC circuits (RH/C, RC/C, or RMISC/C) or from an on-board barrel jack that supports both AC and DC
- - Ports that break out all I/O capability, including serial, I2C, SPI, encoder, and the on-board I/O expander
+ - Ports that break out all I/O capability, including serial, I2C, SPI, encoder (v2/v3), and the on-board I/O expander

-As a home automation enthusiast, I'm already using [Home Assistant](https://www.home-assistant.io) and as an electronics hobbyist, I was already using [ESPHome](https://esphome.io); it seemed a logical solution for this device and, as such, I designed it with [ESPHome](https://esphome.io) in mind, although it should work just fine with any other app that will run on the ESP32.
+As a home automation enthusiast, I'm already using [Home Assistant](https://www.home-assistant.io) and as an electronics hobbyist, I was already using [ESPHome](https://esphome.io); it seemed a logical solution for this device and, as such, I designed it with [ESPHome](https://esphome.io) in mind.
+Still, I expect it will work just fine with any code that will run on the ESP32.

 ## The Journey

 There aren't many hardware projects I do that do _not_ involve me writing at least some software -- this one was no exception.
 Prior to this, I was a more casual [ESPHome](https://esphome.io) user; I'd set up a device to control some LED lights in my 3-D printer's enclosure as well as another device as an IR blaster (see the [kbxIRBlaster](https://github.com/kbx81/kbxIRBlaster)) for my home AV system.
 This idea came to me and I began experimenting with some hardware on a breadboard.
 It was easy to get going, although I realized that some of the existing [ESPHome](https://esphome.io) components would need some tweaking to really get it to work to my liking.

 Long story short, this led to me submitting a number of PRs to the [ESPHome](https://esphome.io) project.
 This is the first open source project I've contributed to!
 (Although I'm no stranger to GitHub -- I regularly use it at my day job.)
-With the help of several kind folks on the [ESPHome](https://esphome.io) Discord server, my PRs eventually got merged into their `dev` branch and are now available in the latest (1.15) release!
+With the help of several kind folks on the [ESPHome](https://esphome.io) Discord server, my PRs eventually got merged into their `dev` branch and are now generally available!
 I more or less rewrote the `bang-bang` component, although, after some discussion, we decided to make this a new component, which is cleverly named `thermostat`.
 I added support for two new displays and, as a part of one of them, also played a large part in adding color (and grayscale) support to the platform.
 With these changes, I was able to create a wonderful little device that should keep my place (and yours!) comfy for a long time to come.

 ## The Aftermath

 Of course, just designing and building a controller such as this isn't enough.
 After you finish it, you have to do something with it.
 Why not _actually use it_?
 That's what it's for, right? ...Right?

-That was kind of the whole point of this -- to make something to replace what I had.
+That was kind of the whole point of this -- to make something better to replace what I had.
 And, as it turns out, it is a great solution.
 For one, temperature data is much higher resolution, both in terms of reported temperature and time.
 While not terribly useful, a resolution of (about) one-tenth of a degree F makes charts much more interesting, as you can see how (small) actions (turning on the TV and a couple lamps, or taking a shower, for example) quickly begin to affect the temperature and humidity.

 I set up three of them -- one physically connected (with wires!) to the HVAC system and two satellite units (more on this [here](HARDWARE.md)).
 One satellite resides in the bedroom while the other is in the living room.
 I built automations that keep them all in sync so that a change on one of them is reflected on all of them (since it's really just a single heating system).
 The sensor data is averaged among them and the average is used to control the system.
 It is a great setup and it works beautifully!